 Escondido’s most recent General Municipal Election was held November 6, 2012.
 Olga Diaz and Michael Morasco were elected as Council members and Kenneth Hugins was elected as Treasurer.
 Marie Waldron’s election to the State Assembly created a vacancy on the City Council.
 Following an interest submission and a brief interview of 19 applicants on December 12, 2012, John Masson was appointed as the Council member to fulfill Ms. Waldron’s term of office (expiring on 2014).

-Additional election information is available on the San Diego Registrar of Voters Web site at www.sdvote.com and the Secretary of State Web site at www.ss.ca.gov.
+Additional election information is available on the San Diego Registrar of Voters website and the Secretary of State website.

-A history of Escondido's recent elections can be viewed online.
+A history of Escondido’s recent elections can be viewed here

-Escondido's next General Municipal Election will be consolidated with the statewide general election on Tuesday, November 4, 2014.
-The election is for the purpose of selecting one Mayor and two Council members.
-The nomination period for the election is Monday, July 14, 2014, to Friday, August 8, 2014.
+Escondido’s next General Municipal Election will be consolidated with the statewide general election on Tuesday, November 4, 2014.
+The election is for the purpose of selecting two City Council members: one to represent District One and one to represent District Two; as well as the selection of one Mayor.
+The nomination period for the election is Monday July 14, 2014 to Friday, August 8, 2014.
 During this period prospective candidates need to schedule a meeting with the City Clerk to obtain nomination papers and other election-related materials.
 You must be a registered voter in Escondido at the time nomination papers are issued.
+Council candidates must also reside in the district they are seeking to represent.

 What do I need to know to run for an elected office?